sigasi/sigasi_insights/content/manual/tools.md

 ## List of toolchains

-By “toolchains”, we mean any tool or set of tools that processes VHDL or Verilog code, and that is supported by Sigasi Studio.
+By "toolchains", we mean any tool or set of tools that processes VHDL or Verilog code, and that is supported by Sigasi Studio.
 At this time, external compiler include simulators and lint tools, but in the future it could also include synthesis tools.